 The postulates, theorems, properties and definitions are likely all in your student’s textbook, but it can be easier to create a list or reference guide with your own notes to help you remember when to use them.
 Flashcards can also be helpful in learning these, according to this blog by Mrs. E.

-We know geometry can be hard.
+We know geometry can be some of the most difficult lessons to handle.

-If your child needs extra geometry help and you don’t have the spare time, or the knowledge, to help them master their geometry concepts, Thinkster will pair your child with an online math tutor who is an expert at geometry processes and is dedicated to making sure your child learns them properly.
+If your child needs extra geometry help and you don’t have the spare time, or the education, to help them master their geometry concepts, Thinkster will pair your child with an online math tutor who is an expert at geometry processes and is dedicated to making sure your child learns them properly.